Eeyouch (James Bay Cree)

 -Co-Management and the Politics of Aboriginal Consent to Resource Development: The Agreement Concerning a New Relationship between Le Gouvernement du Québec and the Crees of Québec (2002)

 READ: Co-Management and the Politics of Aboriginal Consent to Resource Development: The Agreement Concerning a New Relationship between Le Gouvernement du Québec and the Crees of Québec (2002) – Colin Scott (2003)

 Monica Mulrennan, a CICADA academic partner, has also done work with the Eeyouch.
 Her work has looked at the ways in which the Eeyouch have modified their landscape in order to maintain and enhance desirable conditions for hunting in the face of environmental change.

 “While landscape modifications are motivated by a desire to increase resource productivity and predictability, they also reflect an intergenerational commitment to the maintenance of established hunting places as important connections with the past.”

 –Securing a Future: Cree Hunters’ Resistance and Flexibility to Environmental Changes, Wemindji, James Bay

-CICADA partners Nicole Fenton and Hugo Asselin, along with MA student Mhaly Bois-Charlebois, have done research on the appropriate compensation for resource extraction, specifically gold mining, in Eeyou Istchee.
-In their research, they have engaged with Eeyou community members in order to gain an understanding of the Cree perspective on ecosystem services.
+CICADA partners Nicole Fenton, along with Hugo Asselin and MA student Mhaly Bois-Charlebois, has done research on the appropriate compensation for resource extraction, specifically gold mining, in Eeyou Istchee.
+In her research, she has engaged with Eeyou community members in order to gain an understanding of the Cree perspective on ecosystem services.